 #5 – Administrative Services

-The prime brokerages also do provide administrative services to the hedge funds so as to reconcile their books on a daily basis and strike a daily NAV (Net Asset Value) for these hedge funds.
-Thus they stand as accountable bodies for all of the assets held by the firm thereby ensuring that there is no fraudulent basis for any trades and for reporting of numbers and values.
+They also provide administrative services to the hedge funds so as to reconcile their books on a daily basis and strike a daily NAV (Net Asset ValueNet Asset ValueNet Asset Value is calculated by subtracting the total value of the entity's liabilities from the total value of its assets and dividing the result by the total number of outstanding shares.) for these hedge funds.
+Thus they stand as accountable bodies for all of the assets held by the firm, thereby ensuring that there is no fraudulent basis for any trades and for reporting of numbers and values.

 #6 – Analytical Services

-Within the houses of the prime brokers, they tend to provide ancillary services to clients such as analytical services.
-They tend to record the performance attribution and then give a classification of exposure be it in products like equities, stocks, FX, etc. They also perform various statistical runs and scenario stimulations so as to enable the client to gauge and access the exposure of the portfolios and thus thereby take the right decision.
+Within the houses of the prime brokers, they tend to provide ancillary services to clients, such as analytical services.
+They tend to record the performance attribution and then give a classification of exposure, be it in products like equities, stocks, FX, etc. They also perform various statistical runs and scenario stimulations so as to enable the client to gauge and access the exposure of the portfolios and thus thereby make the right decision.

 #7 – Ability to Create Products